mlwiles/vmwaresolutions/vcd/ipsec-srx-pne/index copy.md

-## vCD - IPSec Tunnel over IBM Private Network Endpoint (PNE) using Vyatta
+## vCD - IPSec Tunnel over IBM Private Network Endpoint (PNE) using SRX (Coming Soon)

 <!--
-Updated: 2020-11-25
+Updated: 2020-12-17
 -->

 Work in progress.
 Hope to post content soon... in the meantime, here's a smile.
 Have a great day!